Chris Wilson (golfer)

 Chris Wilson (born October 16, 1984) is an American professional golfer.

+Early life

 Wilson was born in Columbus, Ohio.
 He played college golf at Northwestern University and won the Big Ten Championship in 2006.
-He graduated in 2007 and turned professional.
+He graduated in 2007.

+Professional career

-Wilson played on the PGA Tour in 2010 after earning his card at Qualifying school.
+In 2007, Wilson turned professional.
+He played on the PGA Tour in 2010 after earning his card at Qualifying school.
 His best finish was T-51 at the Valero Texas Open; he only made seven cuts in 26 events and lost his PGA Tour privileges.
 He played on the Web.com Tour in 2012 and won his first tour event in August at the Price Cutter Charity Championship.